dhrubo55/personal-blog/content/posts/day-67-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-1.md

 6. What can we do to prevent it
 7. conclusion with example

+previous post breifly discussed about few types of memory leaks.
+In todays post going to further discuss about six other scenarios which can cause memory leaks.
+They are

+4. Unclosed resource
+5. custom equals and hashcode implementation
+6. Inner class that references outer classes
+7. Finalization bug
+8. Interned strings
+9. Thread local

 ### Analyze for finding Memory leaks

 In order analyze whether your program contains any potential Memory Leaks you will need some kind specialized tools like HeapHero , JProfiler , VisualVM etc., these allow you view what exactly happening under hood during runtime & identify problematic areas ahead time before problems start manifesting themselves on production environment